Italian meal structure: Lunch (pranzo)

-The second course and the side dish are always accompanied by bread.
+Lunch is always served with bread.

-It is traditional in Italy that a meal, particularly lunch, be concluded with a cup of espresso or prepared with a caffè mocha, followed by the so-called ammazzacaffè, consisting of a glass of local liqueur, bitter or sweet (of which there is wide choice).
+Meals, particularly lunch, are generally concluded with a cup of espresso or coffee prepared with a caffè moka, sometimes followed by the so-called ammazzacaffè, consisting of a glass of local liqueur, bitter or sweet (of which there is wide choice).

 On special occasions, such as holidays and anniversaries, there are also two other courses: